Karmen Aksoy

-Karmen Aksoy is a Turkish volleyball player.
-She is 192 cm tall at 73 kg and plays in the Middle-Blocker position.
-She plays for Türk Hava Yolları.
-She is playing in the 2022 European Cup.
+Karmen Aksoy (born 8 July 2003) is a Turkish volleyball player.
+She is 192 cm tall at 73 kg and plays in the Middle-Blocker position who last played for Türk Hava Yolları.

 Club career

-Vakıfbank Istanbul

-On 9 November 2021, she played her first match with Vakıfbank in the match of Sarıyer Belediyespor.
+On 9 November 2021, she played her first match with Vakıfbank against Sarıyer Belediyespor.

-Aksoy, who was born in 2003, who grew up with Vakıfbank Istanbul infrastructure and wore the VakıfBank jersey for the first time in this match, finished the match with 8 points, which she started in the first 6 games.
+Aksoy, who was born on 8 July 2003, grew up with Vakıfbank Istanbul infrastructure and wore the VakıfBank jersey for the first time in this match, finished the match with 8 points, which she started in the first 6 games.

-Galatasaray

 On August 16, 2022, she signed a one-year loan contract with Galatasaray.

 International career

 Aksoy was part of the Turkey team, which became champion at the 2025 Islamic Solidarity Games in Riyadh, Saudi Arabia.

+On 17 August 2026, her contract has been terminated by Türk Hava Yolları after she suffered an injury to the ACL of her right knee during the match against Belgium in the second week of the FIVB Nations League on June 17.